treasure-data/digdag/digdag-docs/src/operators.rst

     +step2:
       mail>:
-      body: this is email body in string
+        data: this is email body embedded in a .dig file
       subject: workflow started
       to: [me@example.com]

     +step3:
       sh>: this_task_might_fail.sh
-      error:
+      _error:
         mail>: body.txt
         subject: this workflow failed
         to: [me@example.com]